-- One Vandalism reported on campus characterized by a race bias. - · One Simple Assault reported on campus characterized by a race bias. - 2022: One hate crimes reported - · One Simple Assault reported on campus characterized by a race bias. - 2023: One hate crimes reported - · One Simple Assault reported on campus characterized by a race bias.
+- One Vandalism reported on campus characterized by a race bias. - One Simple Assault reported on campus characterized by a race bias.

+One Simple Assault reported on campus characterized by a race bias.

+One Simple Assault reported on campus characterized by a race bias.